Anatomy

 Label

-The is the copy of the button.
+The label is the copy on the button.
 It’s usually the action that’s performed once selected.
-Ideally this should be verb-led (not mandatory but preferred).

 Leading and trailing icons (optional)

-These are the optional icons that come before or after label copy.
-See usage for guidance on how and when to use these.
+These optional icons come before or after the label copy.
+Go to usage for content guidance.

 Styles